 Ninety races where you lose every bet?
 I do not want to do that.
 I want to incorporate my handicapping and skill set into that.
 I do not just want to play and say Hey look at me I just hit a $100 show bet.
 But you lost $120 to get it so it does not mean anything.

 I am an investor not a gambler, I do not play for the thrill of the one big bet.

 I began to study bridge jumper horses as I was doing my other bet.
 I just come along and see that.
-Within the midst of a card you are going to see a few here and there at every track.
+In the midst of a card, you are going to see a few here and there at every track.

 Dave: This is the skeptic in me, this is what I thought to begin with before you convinced me.

 If I am understanding you right, what you are saying is there are one or more individuals that are consistently wagering at this track who have more money than brains.
 Their approach to this is to dump huge amounts of money.
 We’re talking about show pool here, aren’t we?